YanSouzaBr/bird-counter/README.md

 While doing a course at Scrimba, this was my first challenge using javascript.
 The challenge consisted of creating a people counter using html, css and javascript only.

-The html and javascript I used were based on what I learned on the course, the css I changed to fit my bird themed website (cause I love my birdies 🐦🐦🐦).
+The html and javascript I used were based on what I learned in the course, and the css I changed to fit my bird-themed website (cause I love my birdies 🐦🐦🐦).

 ![image](https://github.com/YanSouzaBr/bird-counter/assets/129466666/47d3f092-b2fb-4303-81e2-85bf88c1535f)